JehiselRuth/JehiselRuth/README.md

 ## (Trainee)
 ### Hi, I’m @JehiselRuth:

-》 _I’m interested in_ Web Design
+》 _I’m interested in learn about code

-》 _I’m currently learning_ Web Development
+》 _I’m currently learning_ Web Development to be fullstack developer

 》 _I’m looking to collaborate_ specially on Frontend